Dardania (Roman province): Background

-In 179 BC, the Bastarnae conquered the Dardani, who later in 174 pushed them out, in a war which proved catastrophic, with a few years later, in 170 BC, the Macedonians defeating the Dardani.
+In 179 BC, the Bastarnae conquered the Dardani, who later, in 174, pushed them out in a war that proved catastrophic, and, a few years later, in 170 BC, the Macedonians defeated the Dardani.
 Macedonia and Illyria became Roman protectorates in 168 BC.
 The Scordisci, a tribe of Celtic origin, most likely subdued the Dardani in the mid-2nd century BC, after which there is for a long time no mention of the Dardani.
-In 97 BC the Dardani are mentioned again, defeated by the Macedonian Roman army.
+In 97 BC, the Dardani are mentioned again, defeated by the Macedonian Roman army.
 Dardanian slaves or freedmen at the time of the Roman conquest were clearly of Paleo-Balkan origin, according to their personal names, noted as being mostly of the "Central-Dalmatian type".
 Dardania was Romanized early on.
 The Roman province of Dardania contained some Roman towns and several large estates, but it was far from being Romanized.

 Administration

-After the Roman conquest, the pre-Roman Dardania eventually was organized into the Moesia province.
+After the Roman conquest, the pre-Roman Dardania was organized into the Moesia province.
 During the reign of Domitian (81–96), in 86, Moesia was subdivided into Upper and Lower Moesia (Moesia Superior and Moesia Inferior).
 The old name of Dardania was used for a new province part of Moesia Superior.
 Ptolemy (100–170) calls Dardania a special district of Moesia Superior.

 The Diocese of Moesia was a diocese established by Emperor Diocletian (r.
 284–305).
 During his reign, the diocese included 11 provinces, one of which was Dardania.
 Dardania and Moesia Prima were established by dividing them from Moesia Superior, probably under Diocletian.
 During or likely after emperor Constantine I (r.
 306–337), Dacia Mediterranea was created out of parts of Dardania and Thrace.
 The two new dioceses, Moesia and Dacia, were grouped into the new praetorian prefecture of Illyricum in the second half of the 4th century, which essentially covered the same area as the earlier Diocese of Moesia.

 Religion

-Little is known regarding Christianity in the Balkans in the three first centuries AD.
+Little is known regarding Christianity in the Balkans in the first centuries AD.
 Bishop Dacus of Macedonia, from Dardania, was present at the First Council of Nicaea (325).

-In 535, emperor Justinian I (527-565) created the Archbishopric of Justiniana Prima as a regional primacy with ecclesiastical jurisdiction over all provinces of the Diocese of Dacia, including the province of Dardania.
+In 535, emperor Justinian I (527–565) created the Archbishopric of Justiniana Prima as a regional primacy with ecclesiastical jurisdiction over all provinces of the Diocese of Dacia, including the province of Dardania.